 Beverly v.
 Watson

 Representing two professors in action seeking relief from unconstitutional speech policies at Chicago State University and an order enjoining administrators from continuing efforts to shut down the professors’ blog, which is often critical of the University’s administration.
 Motion to dismiss denied, Beverly v.
-Watson, __ F.Supp.3d __, 2015 WL 170409 (N.D.
+Watson, 78 F.Supp.3d 717 (N.D.
 Ill.
-Jan.
-13, 2015) (N.D.
+2015) (N.D.
 Ill., Ongoing)

 Gerlich v.
 Leath

 Representing Iowa State University student members of the university chapter of the National Organization for the Reform of Marijuana Laws (NORML ISU) challenging the University adoption and enforcement of policies that unconstitutionally restrict the group’s ability to engage in political advocacy through license of university trademarks for t-shirts and other apparel.
-Motion to dismiss denied.
+Motion for summary judgment partially granted.
 Gerlich v.
-Leath, 2015 WL 4097755 (S.D.
+Leath,—F. Supp.3d—, 2016 WL 360673 (S.D.
 Iowa Jan.
-6, 2015) (S.D.
+22, 2016).
+(S.D.
 Iowa, Ongoing)

 Prison Legal News v.
 Samuels